Malpractice Insurance for Orthopedic Surgeons

 • Claims history: Paid indemnity or multiple reserves can push accounts to E&S markets (often 1.5–3× admitted rates).

-• Setting & throughput: High-volume ASC lists (infection/sterile turnover), teaching roles, or team coverage.
+• Setting & throughput: High-volume ASC lists, teaching roles, or team coverage.

 • Limits & form: Higher limits, occurrence, or consent-to-settle with "pure consent" can add cost.